AI Transformation for Concert Merch, Led by Someone Who Lived the Chaos

 For merch teams running more complexity than their systems can handle.

-Best fit: independent or mid-market merch teams running touring, ecommerce, and fulfillment across tools like atVenu, ShipHero, 3PL logistics, Shopify, NetSuite, Monday, and spreadsheets.
+Best fit: independent or mid-market merch teams running touring, ecommerce, and fulfillment across tools like atVenu, ShipHero, 3PL logistics, Shopify, NetSuite, Monday.com, and spreadsheets.
 If inventory, revenue, POs, or reports have to be reconciled by hand, that is the operating layer I help design.

 The profile